NonoBny/data_mining_sothebys/README.md

 item be the key, then as a value for each item a dictionary that list the data points we were able to extract for each item.
 For each item, we have **Title of Item**, **Estimated Price**, **Selling price**, **Currency**, **Reserve**, and an extra key **Author** for the Art pieces type of item collections.

+**Important** in order for the program to run on your machine you need to create an account with Sotheby'.
+Then create a txt file called password_id and store your user-name/email in the first line and password on the second line.